Undecidability of Equality in the Free Locally Cartesian Closed Category (Extended version): Introduction

 {\bf Related work.} Palmgren and Vickers \cite{palmgren:apal} show how to construct free models of essentially algebraic theories in general.
 We could use this result to build a free cwf, but this only shows freeness in the 1-categorical sense.
 We also think that the explicit construction of the free (and bifree) cwf is interesting in its own right.

-{\bf Plan.} In Section 2 we prove a few undecidability theorems, including the undecidability of equality in Martin-Löf type theory with extensional $\I$-types, $\N_1, \Sigma, \Pi$, and one base type.
+{\bf Plan.} In Section 2 we prove a few undecidability theorems, including the undecidability of equality in Martin-Löf type theory with extensional $\I$-types, $\Pi$-types, and one base type.
 In Section 3 we construct a free cwf on one base type.
-We show that it is free both in a 1-categorical sense (where arrows preserve cwf-structure on the nose) and in a 2-categorical sense (where arrows preserve cwf-structure up to isomorphism).
-In Section 4 we construct a free cwf with extensional identity types, $\N_1, \Sigma, \Pi$, and one base type.
-We then use the biequivalence result to conclude that this yields a free lccc in a 2-categorical sense.
+We show that it is free and bifree.
+In Section 4 we construct a free and bifree cwf with extensional identity types, $\N_1, \Sigma, \Pi$, and one base type.
+Since this cwf is democratic we can use the biequivalence result to conclude that this yields a free lccc in a 2-categorical sense.